Hatboro, Pennsylvania: Parks and recreation

-Public parks serving the borough of Hatboro include Hatboro Memorial Park, Eaton Park, Tanner Park, Miller Meadow, Blair Mill Park (home of the Hatboro Little League baseball fields), and Celano Park.
+Public parks serving the borough of Hatboro include Hatboro Memorial Park, Eaton Park, Tanner Park, Miller Meadow, Blair Mill Park, home of the Hatboro Little League baseball fields, which is owned by Upper Moreland Township but is in Horsham Township, Celano Park, and Pennypack Park (on the grounds of the now-closed Pennypack Elementary School).

 The Hatboro Memorial Pool is located adjacent to Hatboro Memorial Park and is open during the summer from Memorial Day weekend to Labor Day weekend.
 The pool offers a water slide, a baby pool, and a dew drop.
-The Hatboro Memorial Pool offers day passes and season memberships, with lower rates for borough residents, and has a swim team.
+The Hatboro Memorial Pool offers day passes and season memberships, with lower rates for borough residents, and has a swim team, the Hatboro Storm.

 Politics and government

 Hatboro has a city manager form of government with a mayor and a seven-member borough council.